Convex computation of extremal invariant measures of nonlinear dynamical systems and Markov processes: Problem statement

 \begin{remark}[Role of the objective function] The role of $F$ is to \emph{target} or single out a specific invariant measure from the set of all invariant probability measures characterized by the constraints of~(\ref{opt:lp_inf}).
 In principle, $F$ can be any convex functional that facilities this.
 In particular, it can be extended-valued (i.e. equal to $+\infty$), therefore encoding any constraints of interest such as $\mu$ being absolutely continuous or singular w.r.t. to a given measure.
 See Section~\ref{sec:applications} for concrete choices of $F$. \end{remark}

 A typical example encountered in practice for the choice of $F$ is

 where $(\bs z_\alpha)_{|\alpha|\le d} $ is a given \emph{finite} vector of moments of total degree no more than $d$.
-The moments $\bs z_\alpha$ can be estimates of the first few moments of the invariant measure that we wish to compute obtained, e.g., from data or analytically.
+The moments $\bs z_\alpha$ can be estimates of the first few moments of the invariant measure that we wish to compute obtained, e.g., from observed data or by analytical reasoning (e.g., based on the symmetries of the problem).
 The optimization problem~(\ref{opt:lp_inf}) then seeks among all invariant measures $\mu$ the one which minimizes the discrepancy between the first moments $(\bs y_\alpha)_{|\alpha|\le d}$ of $\mu$ and the given moments $(\bs z_\alpha)_{|\alpha|\le d}$.
 Of course, the least-squares criterion in $(\ref{eq:ls})$ can be replaced by other convex metrics measuring the discrepancy between two truncated moment sequences.